clinbio-lab/gbtools/README.md

 ### Barcode Generation

-To generate a MinHash barcode from a VCF file, use the following command:
+To generate a barcode from a VCF file, use the following command:

 ```bash
 gbtools barcode <path_to_vcf_file> --output_filename <output_filename> --output_path <output_directory>